 The transplant center functionality includes:

 - Organ match to intended recipient upon organ arrival

-These functions will help your center comply with OPTN/UNOS policies 5.7 and 5.8.B.
-We currently have 23 centers testing TransNet with live organs.
+These functions will help your center comply with OPTN/UNOS policies 5.7, 5.8.B, and 5.8.C.
+We currently have 24 centers testing TransNet with live organs.
 OPOs have been required to use TransNet for packaging and labeling all deceased donor organs since June 1, 2017.

 Watch this presentation for more information.

 “Our center began using TransNetSM to ensure that all organs from the outside were being checked in appropriately.
 Rob and his colleagues were very helpful in guiding me through all of my questions.
 It is easy to use, reports are easy to find and I have told several of my friends at other centers they should use it.”